honoruru/UFOs/README.md

 ### Recommendations for Improvement
 Several recommendations are submitted for consideration to improve the experience and enjoyment when using the tool.
-1. Create a “Clear Fields” button
+1. Create a “Clear Fields” button placed near input fields.
 2. Have pull-downs for city, state, country, and shape.
 This will limit searches to values actually in the list.
-3. Change placeholders to give clues to inputter This change has already been made so that the placeholders match the first item on the default list.
-This provides user a visual cue as placeholder values match something user sees in list.
+3. Change placeholders to give clues to user.
+This change has already been made (to illustrate) so that the placeholders match the first item on the default list.
+This provides user a visual cue as placeholder values match something user sees in default list.
-4. Add filter for Duration
+4. Add filter for Duration using "less than" and "greater than" for time duration in minutes.
 5. Filters are AND.
 Create an option to change to OR.